Respecting Human Rights

 Fundamental Approach

-Furthermore, regarding employees’rights, the Group complies with the laws and regulations of each country and region and respects the rights to freedom of association and collective bargaining.
+We comply with the laws and regulations of each country and region and respects the rights to freedom of association and collective bargaining.
+Furthermore, we will not engage in forced labor or child labor and will not tolerate infringements of human rights.

 Management Structure